carlos-r-mendoza/Blog/_drafts/vocab.md

 Patch - is a piece of software designed to update a computer program or its supporting data, to fix or improve it.

+Data Validation - the process of ensuring a program operates on clean, correct and useful data.
+It uses routines, often called "validation rules" "validation constraints" or "check routines", that check for correctness, meaningfulness, and security of data that are input to the system.
+The rules may be implemented through the automated facilities of a data dictionary, or by the inclusion of explicit application program validation logic.

 Immutable Object - is an object whose state cannot be modified after it is creted.

 Delegation - in JavaScript, if a property called on an Object does not exist directly on the Object, then it goes to the Object's prototype until finally reaching Object.prototype.